Resources > Publications > Magazines > Forbes

 • Non-business (20%)

-These are articles about politics, social issues (like improving education), and technology (iPhones and stuff).
+These are articles about politics, social issues (like improving education), and technology (iPhones, etc.).

 Forbes is well-known to have a conservative outlook.
 Because of this, liberals won't like the magazine at all, and conservatives will love it.